Sabrina the Teenage Witch (1996 TV series): Departures

 The show went through many cast changes, the first of which involved the unexplained departure of Sabrina's best friend Jenny Kelly (Michelle Beaudoin) and her teacher Mr. Pool (Paul Feig) at the end of the first season.

 At the beginning of the fourth season, Valerie permanently departs the show along with Libby.
 Valerie's character moves away to Alaska with her family, while Libby transfers to a boarding school.

 After the fourth season, several secondary actors left the show, including Martin Mull and Nate Richert, who played Sabrina's boyfriend Harvey since the first season.
 Harvey's character was dropped in order to give the show a different look as Sabrina was about to attend college.
 The decision was later rescinded, and Richert appeared in three episodes of Season 5 and then returned as a series regular in Seasons 6 and 7.

 After the sixth season, Caroline Rhea and Beth Broderick, who had portrayed Sabrina's aunts since the show's premiere, decided to leave the show.
 When the character of Sabrina started to attend college, the role of her aunts became less important.
 Broderick felt that the role of Zelda had nothing more to offer, while Rhea landed her own syndicated talk show, The Caroline Rhea Show.
+The aunts left for The Other Realm; Rhea appeared in the series finale but Broderick was absent.

 Trevor Lissauer, who played Sabrina's housemate Miles, left the show after appearing in Seasons 5 and 6.
 Producers felt that his character was not well received by fans and also had to make some budget cuts for the show's seventh and final season.
 Miles was never properly written out, leaving his fate undetermined.

 Sabrina's love interest Josh, played by David Lascher, left for Prague after appearing from Seasons 4 through 6; Lascher reportedly wanted to pursue other projects.
 To fill the void, the producers brought in Aaron, played by Dylan Neal, as Sabrina's love interest in the show's final season.

 Broadcast and release

-In 2000 The WB network picked up the series after ABC canceled it.
+In 2000, The WB network picked up the series after ABC canceled it.

-United States syndication
+American syndication

 The show was syndicated by Paramount Domestic Television for reruns on local stations, including Tribune-owned WB affiliates.

 Reruns have aired on ABC Family, Nickelodeon/Nick at Nite, Noggin (as part of its teen block The N), TeenNick, MTV2, Hub Network, Logo TV, Antenna TV and Fuse.
-It currently airs on Rewind TV and is available to stream on Hulu, The Roku Channel, Amazon Prime Video, Pluto TV and Paramount+.
+It currently airs on Rewind TV and is available to stream on Pluto TV, Tubi and Paramount+.